Language: EN

 • PlasticSCM

 Undoubtedly, the most popular of them today is Git.
-Git is a distributed control system, which means that each developer has a complete copy of the code repository on their local machine.
+Git is a distributed version control system, which means that each developer has a complete copy of the code repository on their local machine.

 logo-git